 - Heat damage, color/bleach damage, chemical damage

 Hair loss or anagen effluvium is a condition in which your hair stops growing.
-You'll continue to shed your hair at a normal rate, but the hairs you lose won’t be replaced.
-Over time, your hair will slowly get thinner.
 Some factors that cause hair loss are:

 - Hereditary hair loss